How To Secure Your Windows 11 PC: Essential Security Settings

 6Use a Firewall

-Why is this important?
-It prevents unauthorized access to your computer from the internet or other networks.
-It can also stop malicious programs from sending your data out.
+Blocking unauthorized network access is important for computer security.
+This blocking action prevents outsiders from accessing your computer from the internet or other networks.
+The firewall also stops malicious programs from sending your data out to unauthorized recipients.

 What happens when the firewall is on?
 It creates a barrier between your PC and the outside world, blocking suspicious connections and potential threats.